alexrecuenco/Notes_Master_UCM_Tech_Fotonica/README.md

 ## Start

+Install [pre-commit](https://pre-commit.com), then run `pre-commit install` on the base of this project.
+Then, run `pre-commit run --all-files` to make sure it is not throwing errors.
+(We are using [pre-commit.ci](https://pre-commit.ci) to run these checks when you create a PR)

 This project is meant to be carried out within VS Code.
-It should start by getting `workspace/workspace.code-workspace` opened on vscode
+It should start by getting `workspace/workspace.code-workspace` opened on vscode.

 ## Build

 The goal is to have some automations run on *individual courses* .
 For that purpose we will hope to use github actions that only apply when changes are made on a certain folder.`

 ## Working with LaTeX on VS Code